Eric Larue: Filming

 Filming was scheduled for August 8, 2022 to September 5, 2022 in Little Rock, Arkansas.
 However, citing an Arkansas state law which banned nearly all abortions in the state, including cases of rape and incest, as well as the Dobbs Supreme Court decision, it was announced that the production had withdrawn from the state and would instead be filming in and around Wilmington, North Carolina.
 Filming locations in Wilmington in August 2022 were thought to include Elderhaus, St. Andrews-Covenant Presbyterian Church and New River Pottery, amongst others.
 Filming was wrapped before the middle of September 2022.

 Release

 Eric LaRue had its world premiere at the 2023 Tribeca Film Festival on June 10, 2023.
 It was released in the United States on April 4, 2025.

 Reception

+On review aggregator Rotten Tomatoes, 69% of 42 critics gave the film a positive review, with an average rating of 6/10.
+On Metacritic, which uses a weighted average, the film holds a score of 61/100 based on 12 critics, indicating "generally favorable" reviews.
 The performances of the ensemble cast, and in particular Judy Greer playing against type, received praise by Lex Briscuso for TheWrap, David Rooney for the Hollywood Reporter, and Pete Hammond for Deadline Hollywood.